ishhverma/Option-pricing-volatility-analysis/README.md

-# AAPL Option Pricing and Implied Volatility Analysis
+# APPLE Option Pricing and Implied Volatility Analysis

 A comprehensive, end-to-end pipeline for **option pricing, Greek computation, implied volatility extraction, and IV surface construction** for AAPL equity options.
 This repository serves as a robust template for quantitative option analysis and volatility modeling.